Search a country below for debt collection:

 European Payment Order in Spain

-There is an Order for Payment Procedure in Spain.
+An Order for Payment Procedure exists in Spain.
 It applies to pecuniary debts that are genuine, due and payable for a specified claimed amount.
-Since 31 October 2011 there has been no limit on the amount to be claimed.
+Since 31 October 2011, authorities have not imposed any limit on the amount that individuals can claim.
 The debt must meet various criteria before proceeding.

 What language should the application be made in Spain?